falichs/Depixelizing-Pixel-Art-on-GPUs/README.txt

 IT WILL NOT RUN ON INTEL GPUs

 This application is intended to be a preview for my gpu-supported implementation of the DEPIXELIZING PIXEL ART algorithm.
-You can either load a single image, or a sequence of images(images in a sequence must have the same resolution).
+You can either load a single image, or a sequence of images (images in a sequence must have the same resolution).
-The Window title display the current rendering speed.
+The window title displays the current rendering speed.
 See section controls below for usage.

 ========== BUILDING FROM SOURCE: ==========

 Requirements:
-CMAKE(http://www.cmake.org/) to configure and generate a Visual Studio Solution.
+CMAKE(http://www.cmake.org/) to configure and generate a Visual Studio solution.

+This project requires boost::program_options.
-This Project requires boost::program_options easy way to get it: download boost source from boost.org set BOOST_ROOT environment variable to the path which contains the boost source. open up a command prompt and enter the following commands:
+Easy way to get it:
+Download boost source from boost.org.
+Set BOOST_ROOT environment variable to the path which contains the boost source.
+Open up a command prompt and enter the following commands:

 cd %BOOST_ROOT%
 bootstrap